-There is only one criteria for this list: the raw amount of seats manufacturer promised to cram into the plane.
+There is only one criterion for this list: the raw amount of seat manufacturers promised to cram into the plane.
 No planes that have been built are included here, but all of them have to have been in the design phase, just to avoid purely fictional ideas.

 10. Proposals to stretch existing single-decker airliners to fit 450 seats